hb9kns/plog/README.md

 you may try to access it
 [via proxy]( http://gopher.floodgap.com/gopher/gw.lite?sdf.org/1/users/yargo ).

-If you are using Seamonkey or Firefox, you may try the "OverbiteFF" add-on for Gopher functionality.
+If you are using Seamonkey or older versions of Firefox, you may try the "OverbiteFF" add-on for Gopher functionality.
 Overbite also is available for Android, via gopherproject.org or Floodgap.